 Cisco® MDS 9000 NX-OS Software powers the award-winning Cisco MDS 9000 Family of multilayer switches.
 It enables data center switches to create a strategic platform with superior reliability, performance, and scalability.
-Cisco has expanded its unified fabric storage portfolio with enhanced Fibre Channel over Ethernet (FCoE) and Fibre Channel options, unified management, and new fabric services for Cisco MDS 9000 Family products and Cisco Nexus® 7000 Series Switches.
+Cisco has expanded its unified fabric storage portfolio with enhanced Fibre Channel over Ethernet (FCoE) and Fibre Channel options, unified management, and new fabric services for Cisco MDS 9000 Family products and Cisco Nexus® Family switches.
 These new capabilities enable convergence, scalability, and intelligence across LAN and SAN environments in large, virtualized data centers.

 In addition to essential SAN switching features, Cisco MDS 9000 NX-OS Software provides many unique features that help the Cisco MDS 9000 Family deliver low total cost of ownership (TCO) and a quick return on investment (ROI).

 Note: This document discusses the features and capabilities supported by Cisco NX-OS Software Release 6.2 across all Cisco MDS 9000 Family platforms, but not all features may be available on every hardware platform.
 To determine the features supported on a particular Cisco MDS 9000 Family platform, please refer to the data sheet for that specific hardware platform.

 Flexibility and Scalability